-A PUBLIC BENEFACTOR .- "Did you ever see such singular weather?" is a querry worn threadbare in this city.
-No one ever did but there are lots of men who take comfort in trying to spoil a sunny day by predicting the worst March weather in forty years.
-Yesterday Loon, when a man on the postoffice corner said he felt sure that spring was at hand, along came one of the growlers and put in :

-"If we don't have a foot of snow in March then you can call me a fool!"

-"I don't know as I run this weather any more than you do, "slowly continued the first, "but my share of it is going to be warm and nice, and I can lick you in just one minute.'

-He pulled off his overcoat, spit on his hands, and demanded:
+A PUBLIC BENEFACTOR.-"Did you ever see such singular weather?" is a querry worn threadbare in this city.
+No one even dicting the worst March weather in forty the postoffice corner said he felt sure that spring was at hand, along came one of the "If we don't have a foot of snow in March then you can call me a fool!"
+"I don't know as I run this weather an more than you do, "slowly continued the first, "but my share of it is going to be warm He pulled off his overcoat, spit on hi hands, and demanded:

 "Now, then, what's your share of the weather going to be?"
-The other hesitated, looked in vain for policeman, and replied: "I want it hotr'n blazes"